-Financial statements like the Income Statement and the Balance Sheet are of limited value as sources of information because they simply summarize what has happened by using certain accounting conventions.
+Financial statements such as income statements and balance sheets are of limited value as sources of information.
+This is because they only summarize what has happened in a business using certain accounting conventions.

-Hence some important aspects which should be kept in mind when analyzing accounting ratios are:
+Hence, some important aspects to keep in mind when analyzing accounting ratios are:

-- Ratios taken alone mean very little.
-They should be compared with other ratios, norms, standards, etc.
+- Ratios considered alone mean very little—they should be compared with other ratios, norms, standards, etc.

-- The analyst should decide the ratios which are appropriate in a specific situation and what combination of ratios to use.
+- Analysts should decide which ratios are appropriate in a specific situation and what combination of ratios to use

-- Ratios give clues about the strengths and weakness of a firm.
+- Ratios give clues about the strengths and weaknesses of a company

 Accounting or financial ratios can be broadly classified into two groups: